-- According to the Applicant's modelling, the development will result in a 5% increase in traffic using Long Lane during peak hours.
-This is cause for concern since, as even a small increase in traffic using the narrow country lanes around the village, like Long Lane, at peak times can cause them to gridlock.
-There is also a concern that the modelling does not seem to take into account of the fact that, as the modelling shows the development will have an adverse impact on the traffic delays at J18 M25, the impact on Long Lane is likely to be greater than 5% as traffic chooses to use J17 instead of J18. - It was also noted that in the Applicant's E-Technical Note it still says you can cycle to the station using footpath 14 and Old Common Road.
-This cannot be facilitated as cycling on the Common is illegal? - The Parish Council's concerns about the situation with pavements at the junction of Green Street and Station Approach, and the tunnel have all been ignored - The survey on Crested Newts expires in June 2022, it needs to be redone. - Chorleywood Parish Council maintain their objection to planning ref: 20/0882/OUT Land East of Green Street (800 Units) and wish to CALL IN the application to the planning committee.
+- It was also noted that in the Applicant's E-Technical Note it still says you can cycle to the station using footpath 14 and Old Common Road.
+This cannot be facilitated as cycling on the Common is illegal? - The Parish Council's concerns about the situation with pavements at the junction of Green Street and Station Approach, and the tunnel have all been ignored - The survey on Crested Newts expires in June 2022, it needs to be redone.

+Chorleywood Parish Council maintain their objection to planning ref: 20/0898/OUT - Land East of Green Street (300 Units) and wish to CALL IN the application to the planning committee.